The students engaging with local homelessness

 No one can convincingly deny the prevalence of homelessness in Edinburgh, particularly around the university campus, yet it remains an issue which is easily ignored by those of us who are lucky enough to experience stable living conditions.
 The mainstream dialogue around homelessness frequently overlooks the complexity of the distinct factors that cause individuals to become displaced from their home.
 Governments continue to neglect people who are in these vulnerable situations as they fail to effectively reform health and housing policy and maintain the inaccessibility of support services.

-While student-run organizations in Edinburgh brainstorm ways they might provide forms of support to rough sleepers, working with vulnerable people poses countless challenges, with the impacts of such work being difficult to produce and complicated to measure.
+While student-run organisations in Edinburgh brainstorm ways they might provide forms of support to rough sleepers, working with vulnerable people poses countless challenges, with the impacts of such work being difficult to produce and complicated to measure.
 We have an incredibly dedicated team of members who facilitate our work.
 Our aim is to build a forum for homelessness through our online presence, using our blog and social media to further educate people on the causes of homelessness and the misconceptions surrounding it, amongst other related issues.
 This year, we established a campaign and outreach team who work to raise awareness of the challenges surrounding homelessness.
 This team creates campaigns, organises events and works closely with our online presence team to convey their messages.
 An example of our most recent campaign ‘Home’ can be viewed here.

 Slurp and the work we do from cooking sessions to events, hand-outs, campaign production and everything in-between, is funded by selling reusable shopper bags, made from sustainably sourced cotton, and cooking vouchers.
 As a social enterprise, one hundred per cent of our profits are reinvested into our ventures, with previous extra revenue from sales being used to purchase 50 hot flasks to hand out to rough sleepers.